-Fleet management is still evolving today.
-In fact, many of the earliest, underlying principles of fleet management are still shaping the trends for 2021.
+But even as the industry continues to grow, many of the earliest, underlying principles of fleet management are still shaping industry trends today.

 Fleet management key principles

 There are many different aspects to managing a fleet successfully; from researching and purchasing vehicles to maintaining regulatory compliance to maintenance and resale.
 Underlying this always-changing landscape are three key principles:

 - Cost management

 Safety is one of the most important aspects of any job and as a fleet manager, you have a hand in keeping your drivers safe.
 One of the best ways to do that is by keeping your vehicles well maintained.
 A comprehensive preventive maintenance (PM) program is the most efficient and cost-effective way to maintain your vehicles.
 A properly maintained vehicle will have fewer unexpected failures which keeps both your own drivers and others safe out on the road.

 Part of safety is also mitigating risk, which is one reason regulations exist.
 Your own company likely has several best practices and internal checklists to follow when operating vehicles, but government agencies also require fleet vehicles to comply with many regulations, all designed to mitigate physical and financial risk to drivers and companies.